aitoroses/floxide/docs/adrs/0003-core-framework-abstractions.md

 ## Decision

-We will implement the core abstractions of the flowrs framework using a more idiomatic Rust approach that emphasizes clear ownership, strong typing, and composition over inheritance.
+We will implement the core abstractions of the floxide framework using a more idiomatic Rust approach that emphasizes clear ownership, strong typing, and composition over inheritance.

 ### Core Abstractions